jivancic/switch_sm/README.md

 ### Accessing event data

-In each `on_event` (compound) statement, `event_data` is cast into appropriate event type.
+In each `on_event` (compound) statement, `event_data` is cast into a variable named `event` which is of (correct) type.
 This data can be used to access additional event information.
+In other words, the following static assertions are true:

 ``` cpp
     void operator()(int event_id, void * event_data)